The analysis drives the model. Never the other way around.

 Build at the right fidelity, not the maximum fidelity.
 Validate against the decision the model is supposed to support, not just test-set accuracy.
 Monte Carlo analysis, sensitivity studies, and progressive testing are part of the model — not afterthoughts bolted on at the end.

-AI coding agents accelerate every phase of this process — running sensitivity sweeps, exploring design spaces, building and validating models across thousands of conditions.
-But they don't change the process.
+AI coding agents speed up much of this work — running sensitivity sweeps, exploring design spaces, testing models across many conditions.
+But they don’t change the process.
 The methodology is what tells them what to build and when to stop.

-Every engagement starts from a different place, but the questions underneath tend to be the same.
+Every problem starts from a different place, but the questions underneath tend to be the same.

-What should we build, and how detailed does it need to be?
+What should I build, and how detailed does it need to be?

-You've got a decision that needs a model behind it, but there are competing approaches and the range of possible fidelity levels is huge.
+There’s a research question that needs a model behind it, but competing approaches and a wide range of possible fidelity levels.
 Full physics-based simulation or a statistical surrogate?
 Reinforcement learning or Bayesian optimization?
 ADM works backward from the decision the model needs to support.
 The method and the fidelity level follow from the question — not the other way around.

-You have a simulation or a trained model, and it runs.
+A simulation or trained model runs.
 Maybe it performs well on test data.
-But you're not confident it's actually fit for the decision it's supposed to support.
-ADM reframes the question: it's not about whether the model is accurate in the abstract.
-It's about whether the gaps between model and reality are the kind that would change the answer.
+But is it actually fit for the decision it’s supposed to support?
+ADM reframes the question: it’s not about whether the model is accurate in the abstract.
+It’s about whether the gaps between model and reality are the kind that would change the answer.

 ADM follows the same principles as the OSD Mission Engineering Guide — the framework DoD uses for modeling and simulation across every service.